0cjs/sedoc/8bit/msx/basic.md

 - `RUN "<dev>[<filename>]"` will load and run a file.
 - `LOAD "<dev>[<filename>]"`.
 Non-empty string argument required.
 Default device is cassette (`CAS:`?).
 Add `,R` to run after loading.
+- `MERGE file$`: Read ASCII lines from _f$_ and merge them into the current program.
+Does not work on binary files.
+If used in a program, program ends immediately after.
 - `CLOAD ["<filename>"]`: Load from cassette.
 Filename optional, baud rate determined automatically.
 After reading the header, `Found:filename` will be displayed.